-Fundraisers should prioritise ease of navigation on the Support Page.
+Fundraisers should prioritize ease of navigation on the Support Page.
 As soon as a customer doesn't know which button to press, or how to add the donation into the basket, you risk losing the donation.

-Bridport Arts Centre uses a donation web component to allow customers to donate quickly and easily from any page on the site.
+Bridport Arts Centre uses a donation web component to allow patrons to donate quickly and easily from any page on the site.
 Web components are reusable custom elements that have been created by Spektrix.
-Their web developers, This is Fever, used these custom elements to match the web component to the organisation’s brand and styling, as well as building interactive buttons and a slider.
+Their web developers, This is Fever, used these custom elements to match the web component to the organization’s brand and styling, as well as building interactive buttons and a slider.
 Web components like this are both visually appealing, and easy to navigate.

 In the web component itself, each selection describes what the donation could support.
 Each level of support displays a range of support rather than a fixed value, however the suggested amount is directly in the middle of this range, encouraging donations above the minimum level, but maintaining flexibility.

 The impact of donations are outlined with specificity - specific initiatives and projects that could be funded as a result of each donation.
-Providing this kind of distinction and impact-led "asks" allows donors to see themselves as a key player in the work of the organisation, increasing online and in-person donations year-round.
+Providing this kind of distinction and impact-led "asks" allows donors to see themselves as a key player in the work of the organization, increasing online and in-person donations year-round.

 Making it easy to donate is a surefire way to encourage more donations, and recurring donations are an effective way to do just that.